 Bat roost sites normally consist of caves, buildings of various types, trees with holes / cracks / peeling bark or coverings of ivy.
 On this site the obvious potential roost sites are the trees and structures, as there are no caves.
 The trees were observed for signs of potential bat habitation and usage.
-It was concluded that there was an oak tree and three ash trees with the potential to support bats/roosts.
+It was concluded that there was an oak tree with the potential to support bats/roosts.
+This tree is marked and named on the Site Map Section 7.